swthemathwiz/hp-z4-front-fan-mount/README.md

 tangs, two under the top tangs, one under the screw arm, and a small horizontal top-front piece at the start of the top arms).
 Clean-up the print with utility knife.

+As mentioned above, you can print the hardware pack.
+Use **infill density of 100%** if you choose to do this.

 ## Installation